-Concert Review of Jane Bunnett with very special guest Chucho Valdés
+Concert Review: Jane Bunnett with special guest Chucho Valdés

 Notes were fluttering out of the bell of the diminutive bell of the soprano saxophone.
 They were rising and soaring like birds on the wing; ascending as if on the spirals of a proverbial thermal, towards the acoustic ceiling.
 Some were soft and fluffy; they were gentle and coaxed tears form the eyes.
 These were at the ends of particularly aching lines, which brought much catharsis.
 The notes echoed and surrounded the breathless audience in the room.
 When she was done with the soprano saxophone and the band had returned to the melodic out-chorus Jane Bunnett had switched to flute.
 This time, the ache became a joyful shriek.
 Ebullient arpeggios raced forth from its end.
 Bunnett’s body was swaying; Her producer, trumpet and flugelhorn-playing husband joined in playing a brilliantly clear, contrapuntal melodic line and the music began to race on to its inevitable end, as vocalist Alberto Alberto sang the lyric to the out-chorus, praising famous musicians, both alive and ghostly as the percussionist, Jorge “Papiosco” Torres and drummer, Ahmed Mitchel beat the retreat while the horns and bass were retired to make way for the dying echo of the melody.